ThomasHeim11/0xCypherpunkAI/README.md

 ## 🚀 Overview

-0xCypherpunkAI is a revolutionary security analysis platform built for the **ElizaOS AI Agent Prize**.
-It leverages the power of 11 specialized AI agents working in consensus to provide comprehensive smart contract security audits in under 30 seconds.
+0xCypherpunkAI is a high-speed security analysis platform built for the **ElizaOS AI Agent Prize**.
+It utilizes a novel approach where **3 parallel agents** run a suite of deterministic, heuristic-based checks and reach a consensus on findings.
+This provides comprehensive smart contract security audits in under 30 seconds.

 ### 🎯 Built for ElizaOS AI Agent Prize

-This project demonstrates the power of ElizaOS's multi-agent framework by creating a specialized security analysis system where multiple AI agents collaborate to identify vulnerabilities, assess risks, and provide actionable recommendations for smart contract security.
+This project demonstrates the power and flexibility of ElizaOS's multi-agent framework.
+Instead of slow, LLM-based analysis, we use agents as fast, parallel workers that vote on findings from a shared heuristic engine, showcasing a practical and performant use case for agent-based systems.

 ## ✨ Features

-- **🤖 11 Specialized AI Agents**: Multi-agent consensus for comprehensive security analysis
-- **⚡ Lightning Fast**: Complete audits in under 30 seconds
+- **⚡ Rapid Heuristic Analysis**: A comprehensive suite of fast, deterministic checks for common vulnerabilities.
+- **🤝 3-Agent Consensus Model**: Multiple agents run the same analysis in parallel and vote on findings to ensure accuracy and eliminate noise.
-- **🔗 GitHub Integration**: Direct repository scanning with OAuth authentication
+- **🔗 GitHub Integration**: Scan any public Solidity repository directly via URL.
-- **📊 Detailed Reports**: Comprehensive vulnerability analysis with risk assessments
+- **📖 Detailed & Educational Reports**: Each finding includes an in-depth explanation of the risk and a clear, actionable recommendation for mitigation.
-- **🎨 Cyberpunk UI**: Modern, responsive interface with neon aesthetics
+- **🎨 Cyberpunk UI**: Modern, responsive interface with neon aesthetics.
-- **🔒 Secure Architecture**: Backend-managed OAuth with secure token handling
+- **🔒 Secure Architecture**: Backend-managed OAuth with secure token handling for private repository scanning.

 ## 🏗️ Architecture

 ### Backend (ElizaOS)

+The backend leverages ElizaOS to manage a pool of 3 agents.
+When a scan is requested, the system fetches the repository content and distributes it to the agents.
+Each agent independently runs the same `performGeneralHeuristicAnalysis` function, and their results are fed into a `VoteEngine` that confirms findings based on consensus.

 - **Framework**: ElizaOS Multi-Agent System
+- **Agents**: 3 parallel workers running a deterministic heuristic engine
+- **Consensus**: A custom `VoteEngine` service to confirm vulnerabilities
 - **Runtime**: Bun
 - **Database**: PGLite/PostgreSQL
 - **Authentication**: GitHub OAuth 2.0